To apply go to our website: http://southerndentalalliance.com/careers/

 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.

-- Use suction to keep patients mouth clear and dry during dental procedures, pass instruments to the Dentist, apply topical anesthetic, make temporary crowns, take impressions, pour up models.
+- Use suction to keep patients mouth clear and dry during dental procedures, pass instruments to the Dentist, apply topical anesthetic, take impressions, pour up models

 - Sterilized all operatory equipment between every patient